Security & verification lab, London

 124 repositories.
 Four ecosystems.
 One broken assumption.

-The data behind the essay: 2M+ repositories scanned, severity tiers, ecosystem breakdown, full methodology.
-The complete audit, reproducible.
+The data behind the essay: 2M+ repositories scanned, with severity tiers and the full methodology.
+A complete, reproducible audit.

 Read